saracoth/newdark-mods/README.md

 Instead, I recommend creating a new metaproperty, assigning your script to that, then assigning the metaproperty to your target object.
 An object can have any number of scripts safely assigned to it in this way.

 Unfortunately, it's not possible to assign a metaproperty to another metaproperty.
 I'm not aware of a 100% safe workaround to assign additional scripts to pre-existing metaproperties.
-The loot Radar mod was created to demonstrate and comment on this risk, since it assigns a script to the vanilla IsLoot metaproperty.

 ## Licensing